 Removing a expansion card

-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
+- 1. Follow the safety guidelines listed in Safety instructions on page 66. - 2.
+Follow the procedure listed in Before working inside your system on page 67. - 3.
 Remove the air shroud. - 4.
 Remove the expansion card holder.